Matt Moniz: Pushing Above the High Point

 Moniz was the focus of the 2011 short documentary Pushing Above the Highpoint, about his attempt to climb to the highpoint of every state in less than 50 days to raise awareness for PAH.
 The film was the winner of the 2012 Seven Summits award at the Mountain Film Awards, the second place Short Documentary winner at the All Sports Los Angeles Film Festival and an official selection at the Vail Film Festival, Frozen River Film Festival, and Arnold Sports Film Festival.

 8,000 meter peaks

 In 2014 Moniz's father, Michael Moniz, announced a spring expedition to attempt back-to-back-to-back summits of three 8,000-meter peaks, Cho Oyu, Mount Everest, and Lhotse, in less than 15 days.
 The expedition was dubbed "The Triple 8" and the team originally planned a first-ever ski descent of the Lhotse Couloir.
 The team was on Cho Oyu during the 16 April avalanche on Mount Everest and, out of respect for the Sherpas who lost their lives, reevaluated their plans.
 On 17 May Moniz successfully summited Cho Oyu.
-On 24 May 2014, Moniz, his climbing partner Willie Benegas and a small team of Sherpas successfully summitted Makalu Moniz is the 14th American and youngest climber to summit Makalu.
+On 24 May 2014, Moniz, his climbing partner Willie Benegas and a small team of Sherpas successfully summited Makalu Moniz is the 14th American and youngest climber to summit Makalu.